 And in ‘Remembrance’ he talks a Dalek into destroying itself, and also launches into a tirade against its creator Davros, which is entirely put-on; he’s actually trying to provoke his enemy into activating the Hand of Omega, and blow himself up.

 In short, you shouldn’t be fooled by the Seventh Doctor’s joviality.
 There’s a lot more going on beneath the surface, and he always knows more than he’s saying.

 Far more than just another Time Lord?

-This is something the Doctor scowls at Davros, shortly before he launches the Omega device.
+This is something the Doctor says to Davros, shortly before he launches the Omega device.
 “Oh Davros,” he mutters.
 “I am far more than just another Time Lord.”
-Of course, this line was cut from the broadcast version, so its canonicity is the subject of endless debate.
+Of course, this line was cut from the broadcast version, so its canonicity is subject to debate.
 But we know from other stories in the Seventh Doctor’s era that this declaration holds some weight.

 Certainly, the Seventh Doctor elaborates on this at other points in ‘Remembrance of the Daleks.’
 In a conversation with Ace, he alludes to the fact that he was present on Gallifrey (the Time Lords’ home planet) during the time of the Hand of Omega’s creation.
 This is significant because, if true, it could mean that the Doctor was one of the founding fathers of Gallifreyan society, and also developed the Time Lords’ ability to travel through time.
 Forum-melting stuff!